 3. Statement sinks

 How much thought have you put into your kitchen sink?
 It’s a feature that many people leave until last, but that could all change in 2020.
 A statement sink could become the main feature of your kitchen.
-Lavish taps and unconventional basins could set your sink apart from the rest and create an eyecatching talking point.
+Lavish taps and unconventional basins could set your sink apart from the rest and create an eyecatching talking point, these combine perfectly with a marble worktop.

 4. Beautiful backsplashes